microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/tutorial-create-simple-extension.md

 Next, we request the document, an instance of `ITextDocumentSnapshot` (here `document`).

-Now we're ready to call the asynchronous method that submits a edit request to Visual Studio's editor.
+Now we're ready to call the asynchronous method that submits an edit request to Visual Studio's editor.
 The method we want is `EditAsync`.
 That's a member of the `EditorExtensibility` class, which allows interaction with the running Visual Studio Editor in the IDE.
-From that object, we can call `EditAsync`.
 The `Command` type, which your own `InsertGuidCommand` class inherits from, has a member `Extensibility` that provides access to the `EditorExtensibility` object, so we can get to the `EditorExtensibility` class with a call to `this.Extensibility.Editor()`.

 The `EditAsync` method takes an `Action<IEditBatch>` as a parameter.
 This is called `editorSource`,